dbt-labs/corp/msa.md

 ## Definitions

 *Client Data* - all data provided by the Client for use in the preparation of and/or incorporation in the Deliverables.

-*Preliminary Works* - all analytical work including, but not limited to, queries and other analytic software code, data visualizations, and supporting narrative developed by Fishtown Analytics and which may or may not be shown and or delivered to Client for consideration but do not form part of the Final Deliverables.

 *Deliverables* - the services and work product specified in the Statement of Work to be delivered by Fishtown Analytics to Client, in the form and media specified in the Proposal.